davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 4/index.md

 dpenaloza@rpi-prague:~ $ npm -v
 10.9.2
 ```
-**2. Create a folder to place your exported WordPress file and to clone the tool you are about to use.
+**2. Create a folder structure to place your exported WordPress file and to the tool you are about to use.
 Mine looks like this:**
 ```
+dpenaloza@rpi-prague:~/WP2Hugo $ pwd
+/home/dpenaloza/WP2Hugo

 dpenaloza@rpi-prague:~/WP2Hugo $ tree
 .
 ├── exported